NEAR-Edu/near.academy/README.md

 cp src/frontend/.env.example src/frontend/.env
 cp src/api/.env.example src/api/.env

-# 3. Edit those .env files as appropriate.
-Ask Ryan Walsh or Albert Peci (oceanByte) for the secrets.
+# 3. Edit the values in those .env files as appropriate.
+For example, you'll need to specify the location of your database, etc. If you're on the team responsible for maintaining the official near.academy production site, ask Ryan Walsh or Albert Peci (oceanByte) for the secrets.
 Do NOT set your local machine to connect to the remote production database!

 # 4. Install dependencies for frontend and backend
 yarn